nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `list`

-A GUI similar to the one below will be shown after entering the command.

 <hr class="feature-class-separator">

 <div style="page-break-after: always;"></div>

 ### Utility Commands
-CCACommander provides you with powerful utility commands to make your admin tasks even more of a breeze than it was.
+CCACommander provides you with powerful utility commands to make your admin tasks even more of a breeze than it was before.

 #### Undoing a command: `undo`